stamat/poops/README.md

 }
 ```

 All config properties are optional except `scripts` or `styles`.
 You have to specify at least one of them.
-If you don't have anything to consume, you won't poop. 🤷‍♂️
+If you don't have anything to consume, you won't poop. 💩

 You can freely remove the properies that you don't need.
 For example, if you don't want to run a local server, just remove the `serve` property from the config.

-### Banner (optional)

-Here you can specify a banner that will be added to the top of the output files.
-It is templatable via mustache.
-The following variables are available from your project's `package.json`:

-* `name`
-* `version`
-* `homepage`
-* `license`
-* `author`
-* `description`

-If you don't want to add a banner, just remove the `banner` property from the config.

 ### Scripts